 Some of the most common dental procedures that we hear of pertain to endodontics.
-These include root canals, teeth bleaching, and treating tooth infections.
+These include root canals, teeth whitening, and treating tooth infections.

 What Is Endodontics?